bonsai-rx/pulsepal/docs/articles/custom-pulse-trains.md

 > [!CAUTION]
-> The ['SendCustomWaveform'](xref:Bonsai.PulsePal.SendCustomWaveform) operator does not "exactly" reproduce the input waveform as only pulse onset and voltages are sent.
+> The [`SendCustomWaveform`](xref:Bonsai.PulsePal.SendCustomWaveform) operator does not "exactly" reproduce the input waveform as only pulse onset and voltages are sent.
-> Similar to the ['SendCustomPulseTrain'](xref:Bonsai.PulsePal.SendCustomPulseTrain) operator pulse duration is set by the `Phase1Duration` on the output channel during playback.
+> Similar to the [`SendCustomPulseTrain`](xref:Bonsai.PulsePal.SendCustomPulseTrain) operator pulse duration is set by the `Phase1Duration` on the output channel during playback.
-> This can be addressed by setting the `Phase1Duration` to the value that matches the sampling rate of the ['SendCustomWaveform'](xref:Bonsai.PulsePal.SendCustomWaveform) operator.
+> This can be addressed by setting the `Phase1Duration` to the value that matches the sampling rate of the [`SendCustomWaveform`](xref:Bonsai.PulsePal.SendCustomWaveform) operator.
 > However it is still advised that custom pulse trains generated by this operator be verified with an oscilloscope.

 ## Custom train playback settings
-Besides setting the output channel to playback the pulse train from with the `Channel` property in either the the ['CreatePulsepal'](xref:Bonsai.PulsePal.CreatePulsePal) or ['ConfigureOutputChannel'](xref:Bonsai.PulsePal.ConfigureOutputChannel) operators, there are a few unique settings for custom train playback.
+Besides setting the output channel to playback the pulse train from with the `Channel` property in either the the [`CreatePulsepal`](xref:Bonsai.PulsePal.CreatePulsePal) or [`ConfigureOutputChannel`](xref:Bonsai.PulsePal.ConfigureOutputChannel) operators, there are a few unique settings for custom train playback.

 !['Custom Train Playback Settings'](~/images/custom-train-playbacksettings-outlined.png)